10 Common Household Items You Should Sell First During A Recession

 Better Home & Gardens refers to gardening as "recession-proof," noting that growing your own produce could potentially save you hundreds of dollars a year while helping you avoid spending more than average on groceries.
 As such, some Americans may be on the lookout for budget-friendly gardening equipment, and looking into the pre-owned tool market may be one of the most effective ways for them to reduce the overhead required for this pursuit.
 If you find that you're not really using or needing some of your own gardening equipment, putting it up for sale could be a quick way to bring in some extra cash if you experience financial complications during a recession — and you might even help someone else cut down on their living costs in the process!

 Some smaller gardening tools might only sell for between $5 to $10, but it really depends on what you have.
-Vintage gardening tools might net you as much as $50 if they're being sought out by collectors.
+Vintage gardening tools can net you as much as $50 if they're being sought by collectors.
 While this isn't quite as much money as some larger household items like furniture or appliances, these lower price tags might also make finding a buyer more straightforward.
 That also means that, if you wind up missing an item you sell, replacing it might not prove the most expensive task, either.

 Kitchen appliances

 When looking for places to sell your kitchen appliances, one unexpected option is Poshmark, which is often more readily associated with fashionable clothes.
 There's also OfferUp, Nextdoor, and eBay.
-As for what you'll get for your used appliances, earnings will range based on each item's size, condition, and brand.
+As for what you could get for your used appliances, earnings will range based on each item's size, condition, and brand.
 For example, pre-owned KitchenAid mixers often list on eBay for about $250 — considerably less than what you'll find them for new.
 Moreover, you might be able to sell a larger, high-end appliance like a refrigerator for hundreds or even thousands of dollars depending on its condition.

 Video games and consoles